data-preservation-programs/singularity/docs/cli-reference/datasource/add/webdav.md

          | sharepoint      | Sharepoint Online, authenticated by Microsoft account
          | sharepoint-ntlm | Sharepoint with NTLM authentication, usually self-hosted or on-premises
          | other           | Other site/service or software

+   --webdav-user
+      User name.

+      In case NTLM authentication is used, the username should be in the format 'Domain\User'.

+   --webdav-pass
+      Password.

+   --webdav-bearer-token
+      Bearer token instead of user/pass (e.g. a Macaroon).

+   --webdav-bearer-token-command
+      Command to run to get a bearer token.

 OPTIONS: